tobinbradley/mecklenburg-quality-of-life-data/README.md

       ]
     }
   ],
-  // OPTIONAL
+  // REQUIRED
   // Array of objects describing additional URL calls for the search.
-  // By default it only searches for matching polygon id's.
+  // Leave an empty array to only searches for matching polygon id's.
   searchPaths: [
     {
       // REQUIRED